vfilimonov/pydatastream/README.md

 ### Requesting several tickers at once

 `fetch` can be used for requesting data for several tickers at once.
-In this case pandas.Panel (instead of pandas.DataFrame) will be returned.
+In this case a MultiIndex Dataframe will be returned (see [Pandas: MultiIndex / Advanced Indexing](https://pandas.pydata.org/pandas-docs/stable/advanced.html)).

 	res = DWE.fetch(['@AAPL','U:MMM'], fields=['P','MV','VO','PH'], date_from='2000-05-03')
+	print res['MV'].unstack(level=0)

+The resulting data frame could be sliced, in order to select all fields for a given ticker:

-	print res['MV'].head()
+  print res.loc['U:MMM'].head()

-For convenience major and minor axes of panel are swapped, so the result is mimicking pandas method for [fetching data from Yahoo!
-Finance](http://pandas.pydata.org/pandas-docs/dev/remote_data.html#yahoo-finance).
-Panel can be sliced to get the data for each ticker:

-	df = res.minor_xs('@AAPL')
+or data for the specific field for all tickers:

-	print df.head()
+  print res['MV'].unstack(level=0).head()

 As discussed below, it may be convenient to set up property `raise_on_error` to `False` when fetching data of several tickers.
-In this case if one or several tickers are misspecified, error will no be raised, but the missing data will be replaced with NaNs:
+In this case if one or several tickers are misspecified, error will no be raised, but they will not be present in the output data frame.
+Further, if some field does not exist for some of tickers, but exists for others, the missing data will be replaced with NaNs:

 	DWE.raise_on_error = False
 	res = DWE.fetch(['@AAPL','U:MMM','xxxxxx','S&PCOMP'], fields=['P','MV','VO','PH'], date_from='2000-05-03')

-	print res['MV'].head()
+	print res['MV'].unstack(level=0).head()
-	print res['P'].head()
+	print res['P'].unstack(level=0).head()

 Please note, that in the last example the closing price (`P`) for `S&PCOMP` ticker was not retrieved.
-Due to Thomson Reuters Datastream mnenomics, field `P` is not available for indexes and field `PI` should be used instead.
+Due to Thomson Reuters Datastream mnemonics, field `P` is not available for indexes and field `PI` should be used instead.

 ### Constituents list for indices